{{tl-dr}}

 Saved dashboards

+Do not waste time rebuilding the same report every week.
 To save your configured report, click the 'Save Configuration As...' link, enter a title, and then save.
 All saved reports will be accessible under the 'Timesheet' module in the menu.

-To delete a report, navigate to 'Configurations' → 'Dashboards' tab.
+If you want to delete a report, navigate to 'Configurations' → 'Dashboards' tab.
 On this page, you can also share the dashboard you've created with other users or teams.

 Many teams still rely on Excel for timesheet tracking, but this method is prone to errors and inefficiencies.
 Manually entering time logs can lead to discrepancies, and consolidating data across multiple spreadsheets is time-consuming.
 Jira’s built-in time-tracking features eliminate some of these issues, but they lack the flexibility and automation that dedicated timesheet tools provide.